How to Start a Food Blog

 - is available

 Brainstorm ideas and really think about it.
 Your blog name will be your brand.
 Once you choose a food blog name, purchase it through a domain registry like GoDaddy.

 Step 2 – Host your food blog with a reliable web host:

 Once you decide how to start a food blog, I highly recommend self-hosting your blog.
 If you are first starting out, the free WordPress.com will work, but it is severely limited.
 You cannot install free or purchased custom themes or additional plugins.
 These alone are a must if you want a customizable and user-friendly blog.
 A self-hosted site is more reliable and has amazing customer support.
 They will install WordPress for you and can help you along the way.
 They provide unlimited transfers, storage and traffic; all very good things.
-I’m currently using Orange Geek and have also heard good things about CloudWays.
+I’m currently using CloudWays and love it.

 Step 3 – Install WordPress